 I currently reside in the South End in Boston.
-I manage 826 Boston's Writers' Room program supporting K-12 teachers and students.
-I was recently named one of seven 2018 Boston Artists-in-Residence by Mayor Marty Walsh.
-I feel extremely blessed to collaborate with local government and creatives in the city to explore how to use art to influence policy.
+I direct 826 Boston's Writers' Room program supporting K-12 teachers and students.
+I was named one of seven 2018 Boston Artists-in-Residence by Mayor Marty Walsh.
+I felt extremely blessed to collaborate with local government and creatives in the city to explore how to use art to influence policy.
 As a writer, my work focuses on how to use writing as a tool for healing and resistance.

 My first collection of poetry entitled Water Carrier inspired by Solange's "A Seat at the Table" was released in October 2018.
-I am the creator of the Boston’s Most Resilient Women project which tells women of color in my city’s resiliency stories.
+I am the creator of the Boston’s Most Resilient Women project which tells the resiliency stories of women of color.
+I developed the Boston Women in the Workplace survey.
 I am also the founder of Girls, Write! a creative writing and publishing program for girls of color in Boston.